maghoff/snygg/README.txt

  * imlib2 (Optional, required for screenshots)
  * OpenGL
  * GLUT
- * lua

-On Ubuntu, most of these can be resolved automatically by running ./prepare.sh
+On Ubuntu, these should be resolved automatically by running ./prepare.sh

 Configure